JBEI/edd/jbei/README.md

 iPython notebooks).
 This code is still in active development, and is likely to change (including breaking API changes) over time.
 Feel free to use it, but use at your own risk!

-See `api.py` modules for EDD and ICE under `jbei/rest/clients/`, as well as other supporting modules.
+See `api.py` modules for EDD and ICE under [`jbei/rest/clients/`][8], as well as other supporting modules.
 Both modules are designed to follow a similar usage pattern.
+The example below shows how to use EDDApi, but IceApi is very similar.

-Sample client-side use of EddApi (IceApi is similar):
+__Sample client-side use of EddApi__

     from jbei.rest.auth import EddSessionAuth
     from jbei.rest.clients import EddApi
     from jbei.utils import session_login

     # prompt terminal user for credentials and log in
     edd_login_details = session_login(EddSessionAuth, EDD_URL, 'EDD',
                                       username_arg=args.username,
                                       password_arg=args.password,
                                       print_result=True,
                                       timeout=EDD_REQUEST_TIMEOUT)
     edd_session_auth = edd_login_details.session_auth

     # instantiate and configure an EddApi instance
     edd = EddApi(base_url=EDD_URL, auth=edd_session_auth)
-    edd.write_enabled = True
     edd.timeout = EDD_REQUEST_TIMEOUT

     # get descriptive data for a study
     study = edd.get_study(1)

-For examples of more advanced use, see usage of EddApi in the main() methods of [`create_lines.py`][8] or [`maintain_ice_links.py`][9]
+For examples of more advanced use, see usage of EddApi in the main() methods of [`create_lines.py`][9] or [`maintain_ice_links.py`][10]

 ### Command Line Tools